When more than one individual in a family is motivated to change, surprising transformations can take place.

 Family therapy offers a space to have those important conversations that have become impossible because they end up in conflict or hurt.
 It provides a new perspective from which to understand and solve problems.

 Family therapy is an opportunity to observe and learn about oneself and relationships.
-Through conversations guided by the therapist, family members start to see the part each one plays in creating and maintaining the difficulties.
+Through conversations guided by Dr. Martinez, family members start to see the part each one plays in creating and maintaining the difficulties.
 They can also see how they can be part of the solution.

 Through this process some family members can decrease the propensity to blame, accuse, shame, and defend.
 If one or more of them can do this, the whole family will calm down and be able to start problem solving, each bringing forth their own contribution and unique point of view.